UH-StudentServices/moodi-app/README.md

 Environments
 ================

-Currently Moodi has 4 environments: local, dev, (qa*) and prod.
+Currently Moodi has 3 environments: local, dev, and prod.
 Integrations are mapped for each environment in corresponding application-<env>.yml.
-Currently only IAM has a mock implementatation that is used in local and dev environments.
+Currently only IAM has a mock implementation that is used in local and dev environments.

-*) Will be removed.

 Requirements
 ---------------